 The two-year clock starts working on the day of the.
-In Connecticut, the statute of limitations for personal injury claims is two years.
+In Connecticut, the statute of limitations for Personal Injury Attorney in St. Matthews SC claims is two years.
 A statute of limitations is a law that limits the time you have to file a lawsuit in court.
-Connecticut has several statutes of limitations that apply to different types of intellectual property cases.
-We'll start with the general rule and then discuss some special rules and exceptions that may apply in particular situations.

 This includes situations where the owner's negligence, such as failing to address a dangerous condition, contributes to the accident.
 In Connecticut, the typical statute of limitations for personal injury claims is two years from the date of the injury.
 However, there are exceptions, such as the discovery rule, that can extend this period.
 Therefore, filing a claim after three years could be difficult, unless an exception applies.
 In accordance with section 52-584 of the Connecticut General Statutes, individuals who have suffered burns due to negligence or intentional act have exactly two years to file a claim for compensation.